ArtifexSoftware/MuPDF.NET/docs/document.rst

     :arg str value: the value for the key.
 It must be a non-empty string and, depending on the desired PDF object type, the following rules must be observed.
 There is some syntax checking, but **no type checking** and no checking if it makes sense PDF-wise, i.e. **no semantics checking**.
 Upper / lower case is important!

     * **xref** -- must be provided as `"nnn 0 R"` with a valid :data:`xref` number nnn of the PDF.
 The suffix "`0 R`" is required to be recognizable as an xref by PDF applications.
     * **array** -- a string like `"[a b c d e f]"`.
 The brackets are required.
-Array items must be separated by at least one space (not commas like in Python).
+Array items must be separated by at least one space (not commas).
 An empty array `"[]"` is possible and *equivalent* to removing the key.
-Array items may be any PDF objects, like dictionaries, xrefs, other arrays, etc. Like in Python, array items may be of different types.
+Array items may be any PDF objects, like dictionaries, xrefs, other arrays, etc. Array items may be of different types.
     * **dict** -- a string like `"<< ... >>"`.
 The brackets are required and must enclose a valid PDF dictionary definition.
 The empty dictionary `"<<>>"` is possible and *equivalent* to removing the key.
     * **int** -- an integer formatted **as a string**.
     * **float** -- a float formatted **as a string**.
 Scientific notation (with exponents) is **not allowed by PDF**.
     * **null** -- the string `"null"`.
-This is the PDF equivalent to Python's `None` and causes the key to be ignored -- however not necessarily removed, resp. removed on saves with garbage collection.
+This is the PDF equivalent to `null` in C# and causes the key to be ignored -- however not necessarily removed, resp. removed on saves with garbage collection.
 If the key is no path hierarchy (i.e. contains no slash "/"), then it will be completely removed.
     * **bool** -- one of the strings `"true"` or `"false"`.
     * **name** -- a valid PDF name with a leading slash like this: `"/PageLayout"`.
 See page 16 of the :ref:`AdobeManual`.
     * **string** -- a valid PDF string. **All PDF strings must be enclosed by brackets**.
 Denote the empty string as `"()"`.
 Depending on its content, the possible brackets are